liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/README.md

 - Acoustic reduced/full-record validation scripts now expose `--gradient-processor legacy|torch`; default remains `legacy`.
 A reduced 1-iteration NPU smoke confirmed the `torch` option path and summary output.
+- Full-record 10-iteration validation did not show an end-to-end win for the torch-native gradient processor: numerical differences stayed negligible, but wall time was slower (`232.00 s -> 240.73 s`).
+Keep `legacy` as the default and treat `torch` as an explicit reduced/NPU profiling option.